atenfyr/UAssetAPI/docs/src/README.md

 ## Usage
 To get started using UAssetAPI, first build the API using the [Build Instructions guide](guide/build.md) and learn how to perform basic operations on your cooked .uasset files using the [Basic Usage guide](guide/basic.md).

+UAssetGUI, a graphical wrapper around UAssetAPI which allows you to directly view and modify game assets by hand, is also available and can be downloaded for free on GitHub at [https://github.com/atenfyr/UAssetGUI/releases](https://github.com/atenfyr/UAssetGUI/releases).

+## Support
+The source code of UAssetAPI is publicly available on GitHub at [https://github.com/atenfyr/UAssetAPI](https://github.com/atenfyr/UAssetAPI), and all contributions are greatly appreciated.

+Any bugs or feature requests that you may have can be submitted on the GitHub page as an issue.
+I am also active on the Unreal Engine Modding Discord server and will often answer questions about UAssetAPI usage and functionality, which you can join with this invite link: [https://discord.gg/zVvsE9mEEa](https://discord.gg/zVvsE9mEEa).